trevbeer/Trackman-Shiny/README.md

 # Trackman-Shiny
 Collection of code to create in-depth analytical reports based on Trackman CSV files for collegiate baseball.

-Usage: Key files are preprocessing.Rmd, your total Trackman CSV, and trackmanreport.R.
+How to use:

+1) Take original Trackman data in csv format, and run it through preprocessing.Rmd
+     - This will
+2) Load the csv output by preprocessing.Rmd into

+3) .

+4)

 In www folder, put a PNG/JPG image for your particular team/organization.

-First run preprocessing.Rmd, in order to get cleaned CSV for the Shiny app.

 Run trackmanreport.R with the cleaned CSV.

-Code for initial iterates is credit to: https://github.com/sambornstein/Simple-Sabermetrics/tree/main
+Code inspiration is credit to: https://github.com/sambornstein/Simple-Sabermetrics/tree/main - we expanded upon the formatting and ideas present in this code base to develop our unique Shiny app.